uhray/boilerplate/doc/boilerplate.md

 });
 ```

 By default, this *router.js* file only has one route set up.
 It shows that given the ```'/'``` route, the home page *page.home* should be loaded.
-You can see [Configuring Frontend](#configuring-frontend) for more info on why `pages.home` is the home "page." the As you know from the [Pages](#Pages) documentation, loading a page's Ractive file will load up and render that page's *template.html* file with the appropriate data within the shell.
+You can see [Configuring A Context](#configuring-a-context) for more info on why `pages.home` is the home "page."
+As you know from the [Pages](#Pages) documentation, loading a page's Ractive file will load up and render that page's *template.html* file with the appropriate data within the shell.

+### Adding a Context

 ## Styles